Make Token Immutable

 Users usually update metadata first and only later decide to lock it.
 Keeping this route separate makes that workflow clearer.

-Cheapest no-code workflow
+Fixed-fee no-code workflow

 Clearer than manual instructions